 Identity: “Not Being Who I Want to Be.”

-<1>Introduction

 In the Western world prior to the 19th century, teenagers were “semi-independent” (Kett, 1977).
 They were not actively supervised by parents; many of them were instead fostered out, apprenticed, or sent away to work.
 Young people did not have a lot of power to choose their careers, their mates, or their identities, most of which were selected and organized by their guardians.
 The main responsibilities of youth were to prepare for their adult role, often through apprenticeships, and to wait for adult career opportunities to become available.
 In their daily lives, however, they were relatively independent, more so than most youth in countries such as Canada today.

 Toward the end of the 19th century this social organization of work began to turn upside down.
 With the expansion of white collar work, more youth were now sent to school for vocationally non-specific education.
 There were more choices of career, though less guidance about which career to choose.
 Fewer youth were sent away for work, and in white collar families at least, parents were responsible for them into early adulthood.
 “Identity became something chosen by the adolescent rather than arranged by parental decision and influence within a context of limited options” (Baumeister, 1986, p.
 105).
 At the same time, children were staying longer in the family home.
 Major life course decisions, including mate and career selection, were becoming more egalitarian and more under the control of youth.